 Studio photographers will appreciate that the Canon 5DS (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Leica Q Typ 116 Manual.
+Further information on the features and operation of the 5DS and Q Typ 116 can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5DS and the Leica Q Typ 116?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.